Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Freddie Freeman will take the field against the Cincinnati Reds and Jonathan India on Friday at 10:10 PM ET, in the first of a three-game series at Dodger Stadium.
+Spencer Steer and the Cincinnati Reds hit the field on Saturday at Dodger Stadium against Emmet Sheehan, who is projected to start for the Los Angeles Dodgers.
+First pitch is set for 9:10 PM ET.

-The Reds are +185 moneyline underdogs in this matchup against the Dodgers (-225).
-The over/under is 9.5 runs for the contest (with -105 odds to hit the over and -115 odds on the under).
+The Dodgers are listed as -200 moneyline favorites for this matchup against the Reds (+165).
+The total is 10.5 runs for the matchup (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.